Understanding Mercury And Fertility

 Safe Seafood For IVF

 Safe seafood for IVF includes varieties that are low in mercury but rich in omega-3 fatty acids, which are beneficial for reproductive health.
-Dr. Meera B recommends:- Salmon (wild-caught preferred)
+Dr. Meera B recommends:

 - Sardines